 The piece was written in 1879–1880.
-It was dedicated to the Russian pianist, conductor and composer Nikolai Rubinstein (14 June [O.S.
+It was dedicated to the Russian pianist, conductor, and composer Nikolai Rubinstein (14 June [O.S.
 2 June] 1835 – 23 March [O.S.
 11 March] 1881).
-Rubinstein insisted he be allowed to perform it at the premiere as a way of making up for his harsh criticism of Tchaikovsky’s First Piano Concerto.
+Rubinstein insisted he is allowed to perform it at the premiere as a way of making up for his harsh criticism of Tchaikovsky’s First Piano Concerto.
 Unfortunately, Rubinstein has never been able to play the piece, as he died in March 1881.

 The premiere took place in New York City on 12 November 1881.
 The soloist was English-born pianist Madeline Schiller (November 8, 1843 – July 3, 1911), and the American violinist and conductor Theodore Thomas (October 11, 1835 – January 4, 1905) conducted the New York Philharmonic orchestra.

 Tchaikovsky’s second piano concerto is scored for solo piano and an orchestra comprising 2 flutes, 2 oboes, 2 clarinets (in B-flat, A), 2 bassoons + 4 horns (in F), 2 trumpets (in D) + timpani + violins I, violins II, violas, cellos, and double basses.
 It consists of three movements: